samuelgfeller/test-traits/README.md

 To define custom data that should override the default values of the fixture class, the `insertFixture()` function can be used.
-The first parameter is the fixture object, the second is optional and accepts arrays of attributes.
+The first parameter is the fixture fully qualified class name e.g. `UserFixture::class` and the second (optional) is an array of attributes.

 An array of attributes contains the data for one database row e.g.:
 `['field_name' => 'value', 'other_field_name' => 'other_value']`.

-Multiple rows can also be inserted with one function call.
-Thanks to the argument unpacking operator, more than one attribute array can be passed to the function as shown below.
+Multiple attribute arrays can be passed to the function to insert multiple rows with different data as shown below.

-Not all fields of the table need to be specified.
+Not all fields of the table need to be specified in the attribute array.
-The values of the first fixture `$records` entry will be used for the unspecified fields.
+For unspecified fields, the values of the first `$records` entry from the fixture will be used.

-The function returns an array with the inserted data including the auto-incremented id or an array for each row that was inserted.
+The function returns an array with the inserted data from the fixture including the auto-incremented id or an array for each row that was inserted when multiple rows were passed.

 ```php
 <?php